-- At its meeting today, the Public Audit Committee will take evidence from the Auditor General for Scotland (AGS) and the Account Commission on their joint briefing, Additional support for learning, which was published on 27 February 2025. - 2.
-The AGS has prepared a paper on the key messages and recommendations from the briefing which can be found at Annexe A. A copy of the briefing can be found at Annexe B. - 3.
-The Committee will decide any further action it wishes to take following the evidence session today.
+- At its meeting today, the Public Audit Committee will take evidence from the Scottish Government and COSLA on the joint Auditor General for Scotland (AGS) and Account Commission's briefing Additional Support for Learning which was published on 27 February 2025.
+A copy of the briefing can be found at Annexe A. - 2.
+The Committee previously heard evidence from the AGS and the Accounts Commission on the briefing at its meeting on 19 March 2025.
+Papers and the Official Report from the meeting can be found on the Committee's web pages.